LCPN-Martinos/LCPN-Martinos.github.io/README.md

 ## Edit your personal page

 Personal page content can be edited under content/authors/\<your_folder\>_index.md.
-There are predefined fields to fill out between the two --- lines, and any other information you want on your page can be added under the second --- line in markdown format.
+There are predefined fields to fill out between the two --- lines, and your about me blurb can be added under the second --- line in markdown format.

 To change your profile picture edit the avatar.jpeg file in the respective folder